 Sergey Nivens - Fotolia

-When Unit4 stepped foot in Asia-Pacific years ago, it was looking for new sources of growth after its home turf in Europe was hit by a multi-year debt crisis.
+When Unit4 stepped foot in Asia-Pacific years ago, it was looking for sources of growth after its home turf in Europe was hit by a multi-year debt crisis.

-Its foray into the region has turned out well so far, going by its double-digit growth across a handful of key markets including Singapore and Australia, where its enterprise resource planning (ERP) software is being used to manage payrolls and corporate budgets.
+Its foray into the region has turned out well so far, going by its double-digit growth across a handful of key markets including Singapore and Australia, where its enterprise resource (ERP) software is being used to manage payrolls and corporate budgets.